 Our lab is currently focused on two separate research areas: light-regulated de-etiolation and stomatal opening responses and Arabidopsis seed development.

 Double fertilization in angiosperms leads to the formation of a diploid embryo and a triploid endosperm.
 Seed development in Arabidopsis then undergoes an initial phase of active endosperm proliferation in the first few days followed by a second phase in which embryo grows at the expense of the endosperm.
 In many dicots, the embryo grows to full size and the mature seed contains only a single layer of endosperm cells.
 As the mature seed size is largely attained during the initial phase, the seed size is coordinately determined by the growth of the maternal ovule, endosperm, and embryo.
 The mechanisms underlying this control are still not well understood, yet seeds form the bulk of the diet of human population.
 IKU2 is a LRR receptor protein kinase and a critical player to elicit a subsequent signaling cascade for endosperm proliferation.
 It is specifically expressed in the endosperm.
 Its expression peaks at 2 to 3 Days after Pollination (DAP) and is then repressed at 4 to 5 DAP.
 We first explore how its expression is activated after pollination.
 Two newly identified transcription factors recruit SHB1 along with a histone modification enzyme to various locus including IKU2 to activate their expression and endosperm proliferation.
 To explore how IKU2 expression is repressed at 4 to 5 DAP, we identified two transcription factors that recruit FIS-PRC2 to the IKU2 locus at 4 to 5 DAP for a developmental phase transition.
-On the other hand, seed size is the yield trait that traditional breeding has had the most limited success in improving effectively and seed development in major seed crops such as soybean and canola follows a very similar path as Arabidopsis.
+On the other hand, seed size is the yield trait that traditional breeding has had the most limited success in improving effectively.
+Seed development in major seed crops such as soybean and canola follows a very similar path as Arabidopsis.
 Enhancing the potential for large seed sizes represents one of the most promising and less explored avenues for significant increases in agricultural yields.